SINBADconsortium/SLIM-release-jlapps/README.md

 ### 7.3 WaveformInversion/TimeDomain
  Time-domain full-waveform inversion (2D & 3D subfolders)
 ## 8 SUPPORT
  You may contact SLIM's developers of SINBAD software via issue tracker for this repository.
-We do not have resources to acctively support public version of our software.
-However, we will try to answert the questions as much as possible.
+We do not have resources to actively support public version of our software.
+However, we will try to answer the questions as much as possible.